CsBigDataHub/working-with-vim/pages/configuration.md

 autocmd FileType php set noexpandtab
 ```

 If your vim config is sourced after loading, the autocmds will repeat and can double up the actions.
-It is recommended you use `augroup` to group together your set of autocmds in a block.
-By running `autocmd!` in that block it removes previous set commands.
+I recommend using `augroup` to group together your set of autocmds in a block.
+You can then run `autocmd!` in that block to remove previously set commands.

 Here is a simplified example from my config